meshtastic/firmware/docs/software/nrf52-TODO.md

 # Secondary work items

+- currently using soft device SD140, is that ideal?
 - turn on security for BLE
 - make power management/sleep work properly
 - make a settimeofday implementation